RogerCL24/pgSQL/SALES APP/FUNCTIONS/SRF_UDF/README.md

 - Next, we define the data type we will return (all the UDFs return a value) with the clause `RETURNS` <sub> **Orange** </sub>
-- Then we define the language we are using to implement the function <sub> **Green**</sub> in our case is postgreSQL but you can use Pyhton, Tcl and Perl, if you want to use another PL you can search for it in the PostgreSQL extensions
+- Then we define the language we are using to implement the function <sub> **Green**</sub> in our case is postgreSQL but you can use Pyhton, Tcl or Perl, if you want to use another PL you can search for it in the PostgreSQL extensions
 - After that we open and close the function implementation space with this keys`$$...$$;`
 - Inside of that keys first we declare the variables <sub> Here we have not stated anyone </sub> and then